 Colorectal cancer (advanced): IV: 85 mg/m2 every 2 weeks until disease progression or unacceptable toxicity (in combination with infusional fluorouracil/leucovorin)

 Colon cancer, stage III (adjuvant therapy): IV: 85 mg/m2 every 2 weeks for 6 months (12 cycles; in combination with infusional fluorouracil/leucovorin)

 Colon/colorectal cancer (off-label doses or combinations): IV: 85 mg/m2/dose on days 1, 15, and 29 of an 8-week treatment cycle in combination with fluorouracil/leucovorin (Kuebler 2007) or 85 mg/m2 every 2 weeks in combination with fluorouracil/leucovorin/irinotecan (Falcone 2007) or 130 mg/m2 every 3 weeks in combination with capecitabine (Cassidy 2008; Haller 2011)

 GEMOX regimen: 100 mg/m2 on day 2 every 2 weeks (in combination with gemcitabine) until disease progression or unacceptable toxicity (Andre 2004) or

 CAPOX regimen: 130 mg/m2 on day 1 every 3 weeks (in combination with capecitabine) until disease progression or unacceptable toxicity (Nehls 2008)

-Elderly: No dosage adjustment recommended; refer to adult dosing.
+No dosage adjustment necessary.
+Refer to adult dosing.